AI-in-Cardiovascular-Medicine/AAOCA/README.md

 │   │   ├── model_2
 │   │   ├── ...
 ```
-**Note**: The process of training the other tasks namely risk and origin classifications are the same as anomaly detection.
+**Note**: Training a model for the other tasks, namely risk and origin classifications, follows the same steps.
 # Evaluate model
 To evaluate a trained model on a given labeled dataset use the `evaluation.py` script.
 The command would be, for example:
 ```commandline